How Much Does a Brand Audit Cost?

 Post-audit consulting

 Post-audit consulting can be invaluable.
-The auditor can work with clients to review the final report and develop a plan of action.
+The auditor can work with clients to review the final report and develop actionable steps to implement the recommendations.
 This means businesses can use the strategist’s insight and knowledge throughout the process.
-Brand strategy consulting helps business executives and other stakeholders who need help implementing complex audit recommendations.
-A consultant can also assist companies in interpreting the audit report, setting goals, and getting the highest ROI possible.

 Free audits performed by branding and marketing agencies